- Majors & Minors

 Open your eyes to ideas you didn't even know existed.
 We take on the complex issues that are rarely discussed.

 You'll be well-versed in classical philosophical thinking on age-old questions, like does God exist?
 We're one of few universities to connect that kind of thinking to contemporary issues.
 We were the first university in the nation with a philosophy class on HBO's "The Wire."
-You'll also study love and desire, hip hop and other contemporary topics from a philosophical standpoint.
+You'll also study love and desire, environmental ethics, hip hop and other contemporary topics from a philosophical standpoint.

 Even more than thought-provoking classes and great job opportunities, studying philosophy will help you understand yourself and lead a full and satisfying life.